Got questions? We have answers!

 What is Available?

 Our wedding and event flowers are seasonal, which means that your event will have the freshest flowers perfectly matched to your date.
-From rare specialty tulips and daffodils in the spring, to peonies (again- we love the fancy ones!), garden roses, and then finally dahlias in the fall - we can meet any color and style preference.
+From rare specialty tulips and daffodils in the spring, to peonies (again- we love the fancy ones!), double lilies, and then finally dahlias and heirloom chrysanthemumsin the fall - we can meet any color and style preference.
 We spend hours pulling your custom visual proposal together, and it will include any extra varieties we might want to fall back on - just to be sure you have a clear sense for the availability of flowers.
-Have a certain dream flower that you just have to have for your day?
-No problem, we are connected to all of the best growers in the country and we can get your protea, specialty roses, succulents, etc. at wholesale prices, just like a conventional florist.
-We'll skip the distributor, though - and go straight to the grower for the freshest flowers possible!

 HOW ARE YOUR FLOWERS DIFFERENT?

 Locally grown flowers are cut at the last possible moment to meet your event's schedule.
 It's hard to explain how amazing fresh cut flowers are.
 When you compare local blooms to those that have been shipped hundreds of miles in tight boxes, there really is no contest.
-We use the same post-harvest care methods as conventional florists and store our flowers in a walk-in cooler, too.
-But the varieties are seasonally appropriate to the Adirondacks - and often un-sourceable and at a much lower cost than those from wholesale distributors.
-You would not believe what they charge per stem for a dahlia!
+We use proper and appropriate post-harvest care methods, but avoid dangerous chemicals.
+So that you can breath deeply and smell them safely.
+We store our cut flowers and designs in a large walk-in cooler.
+Our flower varieties are seasonally appropriate to the Adirondacks and New England- and they are often un-sourceable from wholesale distributors.
+We love to grow the special things that make our clients’ events unique.
+In particular, we love heirloom species that aren’t widely available.
 We are part of the growing seed-to-vase movement, and we grow and nurture uncommon and uncommonly beautiful flowers.
 We have extensive collections of flowers, and we're always adding more to the farm.
 From romantic sweet peas to hundreds of dahlias - our flowers are anything but ordinary.
 Our lead grower is an alumna of Floret Flower Farm's on-farm workshop program, and we're members of the Farmer-Florist Collective, the Association of Specialty Cut Flower Growers, and Women Who Farm.
-She attends workshops with some of the leading designers in the country at Flower School, New York, and with other specialty cut flower farmer-florists.
+Linda studies with industry-leading designers in the US and internationally.

 Can I afford Specialty Cut Flowers?